jlapeyre/Symata.jl/README.md

 ## Symbolic manipulation code

-This is a partial implementation of a language for symbolic computation.
-It is based on pattern matching and an evaluation sequence closely modeled on Mathematica.
+This is a partial, experimental, implementation of a language for symbolic computation.
+It is largely based on pattern matching and an evaluation sequence modeled on Mathematica, although this by no means a fixed decision.

 I am making it available to get feedback on design decisions.
-The focus now is not on implementing specific mathematical computation, but rather on implementing core features.
+The focus now is not on implementing specific mathematical computation, but rather on testing implmentations of core features.
 The most important of these features are pattern matching and the evaluation sequence.

 The main features implemented so far are: canonical ordering of sums and products; pattern matching based on structure, "Head", and "pattern test".
+Controlling evaluation is not implemented uniformly.
-Lexically scoped "function" bodies.
-The most important items not yet implemented are: conditions on the entire pattern, matching of commutative and associative terms.
+Some important items not yet implemented are: conditions on the entire pattern, matching of commutative and associative terms.